How Much Does Content Marketing Cost?

 Understanding Your Overall Marketing Cost

 Marketing itself is a blanket term, and there are many types of marketing, but they usually fall into either traditional or digital marketing.
-To determine how much marketing should cost, you first need to decide what type of marketing you want to perform.
+Content marketing, in turn, is a specific type of digital marketing.

-Several recent trends make digital marketing costs worthwhile: the boom of search algorithms, the rise of internet browsing culture, and most recently, how COVID-19 has increased the value of the internet.
-It's no wonder the average spending for digital marketing is growing by more than 14%.
+Several ongoing trends make digital marketing costs worthwhile: the boom of search algorithms, the rise of internet browsing, and the value of the internet as the center and hub of much of our culture.
+It's no wonder the average spending for digital marketing is growing by more than 14%--the internet has become the place where we work, play, and learn.

 Not to say that traditional marketing isn't effective, but traditional methods such as newspaper, TV, and billboard advertisements tend to have: